dsb-lab/CellBasedModels.jl/docs/src/index.md

     <tbody>
         <tr style="height:200px">
             <td>
-                Implementation of the development and commitment of the Inner Cell Mass of the embryo as proposed by [Saiz et al. (2022)]().
+                Implementation of the development and commitment of the Inner Cell Mass of the embryo as proposed by <a href="https://elifesciences.org/articles/56079">Saiz et al. (2020)</a>.

                 In this example you learn how to:
                 <ul>